arturonline/docs/jvm/Java/Lambdas.md

 Consumer<String> myPrinter = System.out::println;
 ```

-Notice the double colons `::`.
-These signal to the Java compiler that this is a method reference.
+Notice the double colons `::`, these signal to the Java compiler that this is a method reference.
 The method referenced is what comes after the double colons.
-Whatever class or object that owns the referenced method comes before the double colons.

 It is possible to reference a constructor of a class.
 You do that by writing the class name followed by `::new`, like this: